ironhack-labs/lab-js-job-interview/answers.md

 3. Challenge 3:

-- Answer: a
+- Answer: c
 - Explanation: the function can be invoked even before being defined because it's a function declaration and works with hoisting.

 4. Challenge 4: